 The predicament of girls

-Not only have the Adivasi students of Melghat been deprived of their right to education in the past year, they have also lost out on nutritional support the government provided, such as iron supplements for girl students.
+The Adivasi students of Melghat say not only have they been deprived of their right to education in the past year, they have also lost out on nutritional support the government provided, such as iron supplements for girl students.

 Divya Bhurelal Mavaskar, a student of Class 11 at the Dhakarmal Ashram School, underscored the difficulties faced by girls in Melghat in accessing higher studies: “My father was an understanding person, and he gave me the opportunity to learn because of which I was able to get admission in an ashram school.
 Now, even though there were announcements that schools are open, our school remained closed, and I don’t know when it will open.”

 Mavaskar said that when she returned to her village during the pandemic-induced lockdown, she initially tried to teach the younger children in the village.
-“I did this because I have a strong inclination towards education, but if I am not able to resume my own education soon, I fear that my family will force me into getting married.
-All hard work and my dreams will become unsuccessful.”
+“I did this because I have a strong inclination towards education, but if I am not able to resume my own education soon, I fear that my family would force me into getting married.
+All hard work would go waste.”

 Nisha Bajirao Kasdekar, a student of VN College in Class 12 said like several others, with her studies disrupted and without being able to access online classes, she felt forced to do wage labour.
 “Last year, around this time, I was very happy when I had passed Class 10 with 61% marks,” she said.
 “I got admission in Arts at Dharani for Class 11.
 I thought I was going to learn a lot.
 My plan was to enter a hostel there.
 But nothing of that sort happened.”

 Jaylal Dhikar, the second-year BSc mathematics student from Potilawa village, said it took courage for Adivasi students from Melghat to pursue education in a city.